SQream/sqream_docs/guides/third_party_tools/tableau.rst

 #.
 Save the TDC file into ``C:\Users\<user name>\Documents\My Tableau Repository\Datasources``, where ``<user name>`` is the Windows username Tableau is installed in.

+#.
+(Optional) If Tableau Server is going to be used, it is imperative that, after installing the ODBC driver, the tdc file is copied to the following path with administration rights ``C:\ProgramData\Tableau\Tableau Server\data\tabsvc\vizqlserver\Datasources``.
+The tdc file version field needs to be adapted to the Tableau server version.

 Configure the ODBC connection (DSN)
 ======================================